Timo Ahrens

 They aren't for sale.

-They're a study of a device that doesn't quite exist in 2026 — but one day, certainly.
+They are the study of a device that sits in no shop in 2026 — and yet, one day, will appear.

 EXCERPT